 Cooked in a rich cranberry sauce with sweet, spicy, and savory flavors, these tender cranberry sauce meatballs are the perfect easy-peasy appetizer to enjoy this holiday season.

 I hate to imagine life without a bag of frozen meatballs in my freezer.
-I have used them for last minute parties, potlucks, fellowships, and even entire family dinners when the need arose.
+I have used them for last-minute parties, potlucks, fellowships, and even entire family dinners when the need arose.
 Making them homemade is always great but having that bag of all beef meatballs (we also love the turkey ones) on hand for “food emergencies” has saved the day on more occasions than I care to count.

-- Fully cooked frozen meatballs
+- Frozen fully cooked meatballs

 - Whole berry cranberry sauce

 Place all ingredients except for meatballs into a large saucepot or dutch oven.

 Bring just to a boil over medium-high heat while stirring often.

 Carefully add meatballs and reduce heat to medium-low.

 Simmer for 15-20 minutes until they are heated through and the sauce is thickened.